 White bread is a great source of non-dairy calcium, with a single slice containing 49mg.
 Great news for vegans or anyone who’s lactose/casein intolerant.

-What is calcium and why does the human body need it?
+What is calcium and why do I need it?

 The EU Recommended Daily Amount (RDA) of calcium is 700mg.
+You should be able to get all the calcium you need from your daily diet.
 On average, bread provides about 18% of our daily calcium intake.

 A lack of calcium can lead to rickets in children and in osteoporosis in later life, particularly for women.
 So make sure you’re packing your diet with calcium-rich foods, including bread!